Nam Pung Dam

 Background

-In the past, the Northeastern part of Thailand usually faces the drought problem.
+In the past, the northeastern part of Thailand usually faces the drought problem.
 Water source development plays an important role for the people in this region.
-Realizing the benefit to the local people, “Nam Phung Dam”, a project of Lower Mekong Basin Development Project, was constructed.
-Nam Phung Dam will alleviate the flood in the rainy season by storing water in its reservoir and will discharge water into irrigation areas of Sakon Nakhon and Nakhon Phanon provinces in the dry season.
+Realizing the benefit to the local people, “Nam Phung Dam,” a project of Lower Mekong Basin Development Project, was constructed.
+Nam Phung Dam will alleviate the flood in the rainy season by storing water in its reservoir and will discharge water into irrigation areas of Sakon Nakhon and Nakhon Phanon Provinces in the dry season.
 In addition to the benefit for agriculture, the dam generates electricity to strengthen efficiency of the power system in the region and is one of the beautiful tourist attractions in Sakon Nakhon Province.

 Characteristics of Dam